raghav07tech/E-Commerce-Sales-Analysis/README.md

 4. **Discount strategy** - average 18.83% might be impacting margins; review pricing
 5. **Customer retention** - focus on repeat purchases to increase average spending

-## 🔍 How to Use This Project

 ### View Results
 - Open `ecommerce_sales_dashboard.png` to see visualizations
 - Read `Sales_Analysis_Report.txt` for detailed metrics
 - Check `cleaned_ecommerce_data.csv` for raw analyzed data

-### Run the Analysis
-If you want to reproduce this analysis:
-1. Use Google Colab (colab.research.google.com)
-2. Upload your e-commerce dataset
-3. Run the Python analysis code
-4. Generate charts and reports

 ## Skills Demonstrated